'Skyrim' combat overhaul mod makes it more like 'Elden Ring'

-A brand new Skyrim mod has been released that aims to modernise and improve the Bethesda RPG’s combat system through new mechanics and a complete rework.
+A brand new mod for The Elder Scrolls V: Skyrim mod has been released that aims to modernise and improve the Bethesda RPG’s combat system through new mechanics and a complete rework.

 Developed by dTry and uploaded to Nexus mods earlier this week (August 19), the mod is called “Valhalla Combat” – it takes inspiration from the modern God Of War reboot, Assassin’s Creed Valhalla and even Elden Ring (via PCGamesN).